Princy0/Restaurant-Management/README.md

 # Restaurant-Management
-Keep track of restaurant🍽 reviews and feedback!
+# Keep track of restaurant🍽 reviews and feedback!
+# Made using JavaScript/jQuery and SQL Server.